-Creador Advisors India Pvt.
-Ltd. is a private equity firm which has $ 1billion assets under management .
+Creador LLC is a private equity firm with $1billion assets under management.
 It provides growth capital and leveraged buyouts to companies operating in Indonesia, India and Malaysia.
-The funds seeks to invest in finance, restaurant and broadcasting sectors.
-The company was founded in 2011 and is based in Chennai, Tamil Nadu.
+The fund seeks to invest in finance, restaurant and broadcasting sectors.
+The company was founded in 2010 and is based in Kuala Lumpur, Malaysia

 - Creador-backed Somany Ceramics may raise up to $24M afresh